Saswankar1/Dictionary-App/README.md

 ## Dictionary-App

-A simple dictionary app made using JSP, Html, CSS, Javascript, Tomcat as server.
+A simple dictionary app made using JSP, Html, CSS, Javascript and Tomcat as server.

 ----------------------------------------------------------------------------------------------